California · SDY

 The applied structural drying market in California

 California's mix of winter storm flooding, slab and plumbing leaks in older housing, and humid coastal microclimates from San Diego to the Bay Area makes fast, science-based structural drying essential.
-Quick drying matters especially in California because lingering moisture in mild, humid conditions accelerates mold growth, creating consistent demand for ASD-trained technicians.
+Quick drying matters especially in California because lingering moisture in mild, humid conditions accelerates mold growth, creating consistent demand for structural drying technicians.

 Earning potential